 [. . .]

-(c) Final environmental condition of the area, including the state of remaining [resources, the oceanographic, geological, biological, socioeconomic and sociocultural condition, and ensure the risks relating to residual Environmental Effects are identified, quantified, assessed and managed in accordance with Best Available Scientific Information, Best Available Techniques and Best Environmental Practices, which includes the gathering of information relevant to Closure or suspension;
+(c) Final environmental condition of the area, including the state of remaining [resources, the oceanographic, geological, biological, socioeconomic and sociocultural conditions, and ensure the risks relating to residual Environmental Effects are identified, quantified, assessed and managed in accordance with Best Available Scientific Information, Best Available Techniques and Best Environmental Practices, which includes the gathering of information relevant to Closure or suspension;